Viviana/website/README.md

 # website
-Course website for Sta 199 - Intro to Data Science, Spring 18 at Duke University
+Course website for SPP 608 Introduction to Statistics 2021 at UMass Amherst School of Public Policy

-Course website is at http://www2.stat.duke.edu/courses/Spring18/Sta199/.
+Course website is at XXX.

 # Attribution